Persistent Homology for Resource Coverage: A Case Study of Access to Polling Sites: Introduction

 Our problem is also a coverage problem, but there are important differences.
-The key conceptual difference is that we consider neighborhoods whose sizes vary with the filtration parameter, rather than neighborhoods of a fixed, uniform radius $r_s$.
-Additionally, we do not seek to determine whether or not the balls of any particular radius cover the domain; instead, our goal is to quantify the coverage at all choices of radius and to determine how the holes in coverage evolve as we increase the filtration parameter.
+The key conceptual difference is that we consider neighborhoods whose sizes depend on a filtration parameter, rather than neighborhoods of a fixed, uniform radius $r_s$.
+Additionally, we do not seek to determine whether or not the balls of any particular radius cover a domain; instead, our goal is to quantify the coverage at all choices of radius and to determine how the holes in coverage evolve as we increase the filtration parameter.
 Another difference between the present paper and sensor-coverage problems is that our point cloud represents a set of resource sites (in particular, polling sites), rather than a set of sensors.
 In a sensor network, pairwise communication between sensors can play a role in whether or not the sensors are fully ``connected'' to each other (in a graph-theoretic sense) and in determining whether or not a domain is covered \cite{zhang2005}.
-By contrast, communication between resource sites does not play a role in studying access to those resource sites.
+By contrast, communication between resource sites does not play a role in access to those resource sites.

-Several {other} papers have applied PH to geospatial data.
+Several studies include applications of PH to geospatial data~\cite{corcoran_topological_2023}.
 Feng and Porter~\cite{feng2021} developed two methods to construct filtrations---one that uses adjacency structures and one that uses the level-set method \cite{osher2003} of front propagation---and applied their approaches to examine geospatial distributions of voting results in the 2016 United States presidential election.
 They identified ``political islands'' (i.e., precincts that voted more heavily for a candidate than the surrounding precincts).
 In \cite{feng2020}, Feng and Porter used their approaches to study spatial networks.
 Stolz et al.~\cite{brexit} used PH to examine the geospatial distribution of voting results in the ``Brexit'' referendum.
-Hickok et al.~\cite{covid} {used} PH to study geospatial anomalies in COVID-19 case-rate data (see also \cite{tda_spatial}) and vaccination-rate data.
+Hickok et al.~\cite{covid} used PH to study geospatial anomalies in COVID-19 case-rate data (see also \cite{tda_spatial}) and vaccination-rate data.
+Cocoran and Jones \cite{corcoran_topological_2023} used PH to perform (1) a point-pattern analysis of pubs across different cities in the United Kingdom (UK) and (2) a spatiotemporal analysis of rainfall in the UK.